okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 1. Click **Edit** on the Custom Authorization Server that you selected.
 1. From the **Issuer** drop-down box, select the custom URL and click **Save**.

-Additionally, you might want to change the issuer for your OpenID Connect applications that are using the Org authorization server.
+Additionally, you might want to change the issuer for your OpenID Connect apps that are using the Org authorization server.

 1. In the Admin Console, go to **Applications** > **Applications**.
-1. Click the OpenID Connect application that you want to update.
+1. Click the OpenID Connect app that you want to update.
 1. Select the **Sign On** tab, scroll to the **OpenID Connect ID Token** section, and then click **Edit**.
 1. From the **Issuer** drop-down box, select the custom URL and click **Save**.

-### Update application endpoints
+### Update app endpoints

-If you have applications that use Okta endpoints with the uncustomized URL domain, update them to use the custom URL domain.
+If you have apps that use Okta endpoints with the uncustomized URL domain, update them to use the custom URL domain.

 ## Optional: Create a custom domain within Cloudflare